Bitcoin: Killing Satoshi Arrives at Cannes as a $70M AI Feature

 Post production is now 30 weeks deep, with 55 AI artists building the film's entire visual world from scratch.
 Producers say the approach brought the budget to $70 million, compared to the $300 million a conventional location shoot of the same scope would cost.

 The subject matter fits the method.
 Bitcoin: Killing Satoshi follows the real world search for the identity of Satoshi Nakamoto, the pseudonymous creator of Bitcoin whose real name remains unknown.
 Affleck plays Craig Wright, the Australian computer scientist who has publicly claimed to be Nakamoto.
+Wright's legal battle to prove his Nakamoto claim was a high-profile ongoing story at the time of the production announcement, giving the film a built-in news peg beyond its AI production method.

 Industry Reaction